 - b.
-Copy the contents of DISC 2 of the z/VM Product Package installation media again by repeating substep "12" on page 141. - 15.
+If the files were corrupted during transit, reorder the z/VM installation media. - 13.
 The FTP MGET command copied the files with a file type of \$DEFAULT.
 The file type needs to be renamed to IMAGE.

-16. Set the terminal to alert you 50 seconds after CP issues the MORE... status and to clear 10 seconds after the alert.
+14. Set the terminal to alert you 50 seconds after CP issues the MORE... status and to clear 10 seconds after the alert.